 20 Years Democracy in SA/25 Years Fall of the Berlin Wall

-The German-South African Binational Commission, chaired by the South African Deputy President and the German Foreign Minister, is held every two years.
+The German-South African Binational Commission, chaired by the South African Deputy President and the German Vice Chancellor/Foreign Minister, is held every two years, alternating between Berlin and Pretoria.
 The two partner countries debate global challenges and coordinate possible collaboration in various fields of mutual interest.